 The last dish to arrive was a large one – chicken mussaman curry.
 This was different from a regular mussaman curry, there were no potatoes and the sauce was thinner than usual, but the chicken was beautifully flavoured – it had been cooked sous-vide and then flash fried to make the skin crispy.
 It had a wonderful gingery depth and was served with tomatoes and snake beans.
 We had to order the rice separately and were presented with a bowl that was plenty for two.

-At the end of the meal we were pleasantly full and very happy with our choices, keen to return and try the rest of the menu.
+At the end of the meal we were pleasantly full and very happy with our choices, keen to return and try the rest of the menu which contains several vegan and vegetarian options.
 The only downside was the ambient noise which made it difficult to converse without shouting at each other, but through sign language we enjoyed a wonderful meal.